jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_defragcheck.md

 ---

-The Fragmented Indexes page is used to assess the fragmentation of index files on the SQL Server.
-Data for the SQL Server \| Databases drilldown \| Fragmented indexes page is collected once a day according to the following criteria and stored in the Playback Database.
+The SQL Server \| Databases drilldown \| Fragmented Indexes page is used to assess the fragmentation of index files on the SQL Server.
+Data for the Fragmented indexes page is collected once a day according to the following criteria and stored in the Playback Database.

 ## Configure Defragmentation Check from the Spotlight Client

-Click {% include inline_imageClient.html file="tb_config_sqlserverresponse.png" alt="Configure Defragmentation Check" %} **Configure \| Defragmentation Collection**.
+Click {% include inline_imageClient.html file="tb_config_defrag.png" alt="Configure Defragmentation Collection" %} **Configure \| Defragmentation Collection**.

 ## Select template or connection to configure